Books

 Mustang Encyclopedia (with Barbara Langworth, Greg Wells, Rick Kopec).
 Skokie, Illinois: Publications Internaitonal, 1982.
 A compendium of Mustangiana, incuding a restorer’s guide, a guide to the multiple accessories that made the Mustang so many different cars to so many different people; and a source guide for further information.
 Detailed model specifications through the 1980 model.

 tigeralpine2Tiger, Alpine, Rapier: Sporting Cars from the Rootes Group.
 London: London, Osprey, 1982, rep. London: Mercian Manuals, 1999.
-The Rootes Group (Hillman, Sunbeam-Talbot, Singer, Humber) was an odd bunch from the start and their sporting cars were equally bizarre: a sports car with tailfins (Alpine), another with a Ford engine sold by Chrysler (Tiger), a hardtop painted Neapolitan ice cream colors (Rapier), and the oddly named Humber Super Snipe, which Michael Sedgwick said “induced mal de mer on the motorway” but managed to do tremendous things at venues like the East African Safari.
+The Rootes Group (Hillman, Sunbeam-Talbot, Singer, Humber) was an odd bunch from the start and their sporting cars were sometimes bizarre: a sports car with tailfins, another with a Ford engine sold by Chrysler, a hardtop painted Neapolitan ice cream colors (Rapier).
+The oddly named Humber Super Snipe, said Michael Sedgwick, “induced mal de mer on the motorway” but did great things on the East African Safari.
 A jolly tale of racing and rallying in the days when you could do it on a shoestring.
 (Stirling Moss told Graham Robson: “You wouldn’t believe how slow my Alpines were.”
 Graham replied: “Yes I would!”)
 See also the Harrington Harangue.

 Hi-Performance Chevrolet.
 Skokie, Illinois: Publications International, 1981.
 A 96-page potboiler on “the fastest and hottest Chevys built from 1953 through 1970.
 From the development of the original Chevy V-8 through the age of the SS 409, with 16 pages in color.

 Camaro.
 Skokie, Illinois: Publications International; Secaucus, N.J.: Castle Books, 1981.
 Classic Car Bimonthly, July 1983.
-As a sporty compact, the Corvair sadly couldn’t compete with the Mustang, so Chevrolet turned its attention to a more conventional layout with the Camaro, which saw some of the hottest Chevys in the world during its early years of production.
+The Corvair couldn’t compete with the Mustang, so Chevrolet turned its attention to a conventional layout with the Camaro, which saw some of the hottest Chevys during its early years.
 Ninety-six pages with 16 in color.

 Cars That Never Were: The Prototypes.
 Skokie, Illinois: Publications International; New York: Beekman House, 1981.
-An interesting assemblage of proposed, never-built, and show car specials by the American Big Three and the indepents, the usual 96-pager with 16 pages of color.
+Proposed, stillborn, and show car specials by the American Big Three and the indepents, the usual 96-pager with 16 pages of color.
 From the Packard Predictor and stillborn line of big ’57 Packards, to the umpteenth facelift of Dutch Darrin’s 1951 Kaiser, to GM Motorama cars and swoopy Mopar one-offs: the book proved eclectic a mix to generate much sales, and is today rare.

 Great Cars from Chevrolet.
 Skokie, Illinois: Publications International; Secaucus, N.J.: Castle Books, 1980.
 This book looks at the most interesting Chevrolets from the beginning in 1911, but emphasis is on the postwar: the fabulous ’55 V-8, Corvette, Corvair, Camaro, Montecarlo, Super Sports and early Impalas.
 Ninety-six pages with 16 in color.
 Now scarce.